lmi-mandatory-employment-report-wlk-with-logo-update-2025

 Before your WLK report is accepted and ratified, there are requirements related to employee welfare programmes that must be completed as an indicator for companies in implementing employee welfare programmes, such as:

-• Identity cards of company’s employees.
+• Identity cards of the company’s employees.
 Should your company have a foreign employee, you must submit 10 local employee identities per 1 foreign employee identity submission.

 • Social Security Services (BPJS Ketenagakerjaan) of the company.